 Storm surge directly causes approximately half of all deaths associated with massive storms, according to the NHC.
 Not only is every U.S. East and Gulf coast location vulnerable to storm surge, but storm surge is also powerful enough to move far inland.
 For example, during Hurricane Ike, coastal flooding from hurricane storm surge penetrated 30 miles inland, reaching areas as distant as southwestern Louisiana and southeastern Texas.

-Major hurricanes, such as Dennis, Isabel, Opal, Hugo, and Camille, had notable storm surge events — and staggering death tolls to go along with them.
-Hurricane storm tides in Galveston in 1900 were responsible for the deaths of at least 8,000 people!
+In another example, storm surge images and pictures showed flooding as high as 28 feet above normal tide levels during Hurricane Katrina.
+Surge waters resulted in enormous tragedy, contributing to this storm’s status as one of the most disastrous weather events in U.S. history.
+Other major hurricanes, such as Dennis, Isabel, Opal, Hugo and Camille, also had notable storm surges — and staggering death tolls to go along with them.
+Hurricane storm tides in Galveston in 1900 were responsible for the deaths of at least 8,000 people.

 Predicting and Preparing for Storm Surge

-Developed by a panel of experts for an audience ranging from government agencies to the media to the general public, the Potential Storm Surge Flooding Map will be released within 90 minutes of when the first hurricane watch or warning is issued.
-The goal is arming people and organizations with the information they need to make potentially life-saving decisions when a storm is bearing down on them.
+Developed by a panel of experts for an audience including government agencies, the media and the general public, Potential Storm Surge Flooding Maps are released within 90 minutes of when the first hurricane watch or warning is issued.